eduvpn/documentation/API.md

 refresh token.
 It is also used to retrieve new access tokens when the current access token expires.

-All error conditions MUST be handled according to the OAuth specification(s).
+All error conditions, both during the authorization phase AND when talking to the API endpoint MUST be handled according to the OAuth specification(s).

 # Using the API